- What Is the PenFed Rewards Program?

 Both are accessible from your PenFed account under “Redeem Rewards.”
 Your points balance shows in the top right corner of whichever portal you are in.
 I started, as most people would, in the travel portal.

-The portal is powered by a standard travel booking engine, so the interface will feel familiar.
-You search like you would on any travel site.
+The portal is like any travel site.
 The difference is that a “pay with points” option appears alongside the cash price on every result.

 PenFed Rewards Redemption for Flights